 For a few months, I’ve been considering a new project that involves lots and lots of cookies.
 I had a huge list of cookies I’ve been saving for this project, and these brownie stuffed chocolate chip cookies were on that list.
 It’s been really hard to keep these cookies to myself and I finally caved when a few people have requested a recipe for them from me.
 I live to serve, so here they are in all their brownie chocolate chip cookie glory.

 I used my favorite chocolate chip cookie recipe, and an improved version of my favorite brownie recipe.
 Don’t worry, I am not going to make you click around the site for the recipes.
-I haven’t even posted my new brownie recipe.
-I should do that.
-Thanks for the reminder.
+No, I would never make you do all that.

 The chilling you do after you’ve rolled out the cookie dough, however, is mandatory.
-This keeps the brownie stuffed chocolate chip cookies from spreading and allowing the brownie goodness from seeping out the bottom.
-The brownie portion coming out isn’t the worst thing in the world, but it does make handling the cookies much more difficult because it stays soft and the cookies will break apart when you try and pick them up.
+This keeps the brownie stuffed chocolate chip cookies from spreading too much and allowing the brownie goodness from seeping out the bottom.
+The brownie portion coming out isn’t the worst thing in the world, but it does make handling the cookies much more difficult because it tends to stay soft and the cookies will break apart when you try and pick them up.

 - 1 teaspoon baking soda